As Cities Burn: Early beginnings and Son, I Loved You at Your Darkest (2002–2006)

 As an unsigned act, the group drew the attention of Solid State Records, an imprint of Tooth & Nail Records, which signed them in 2004.

-They released their first full-length album, Son, I Loved You at Your Darkest on June 21, 2005, and was featured in Solid State's Young Bloods Tour with The Chariot, Showbread, and He Is Legend.
+They released their first full-length album, Son, I Loved You at Your Darkest on June 21, 2005, and were featured in Solid State's Young Bloods Tour with The Chariot, Showbread, and He Is Legend.
 In 2006 they toured with The Bled, Protest The Hero and Sincebyman.
 They held two CD release shows for this album: June 21 at Covington in Louisiana, LA and June 22 at Vinos in Little Rock, AR.

 Son, I Loved You at Your Darkest had mostly a post-hardcore sound.
 The album contained heavy screaming by front man TJ Bonnette, with back-up vocals from his younger brother Cody Bonnette.
 A dark, dramatic, and emotional sound was consistent throughout the record.
 "The Widow" (clean vocals by Cody) was a hint of what As Cities Burn would later sound like without the screaming of TJ.